This product is successfully added to your cart

 Jodocus Hondius the Elder (1563-1612)

 Joost d’Hondt was born at Wakken (Flanders) in 1563.
-Two years later, his family settled down in Ghent, where young Joost displayed a great gift for drawing and calligraphy.
+Two years later, his family settled in Ghent, where young Joost displayed an excellent gift for drawing and calligraphy.
 Through study and lessons, he developed his talents and became an engraver with a good reputation.

-Due to the circumstances of war, he moved in 1584 to London where he settled down as an engraver, instrument-maker and map-maker.
-In 1587, he married Coletta van den Keere, sister of the well-known engraver, Pieter van den Keere (Petrus Kaerius); some years earlier his sister, Jacomina, had married Pieter van den Berghe (Petrus Montanus).
+Due to the circumstances of the war, he moved to London in 1584, where he settled down as an engraver, instrument-maker, and map-maker.
+In 1587, he married Coletta van den Keere, sister of the well-known engraver Pieter van den Keere (Petrus Kaerius); some years earlier, his sister, Jacomina, had married Pieter van den Berghe (Petrus Montanus).
 Joost, who had Latinized his name to Jodocus Hondius, closely co-operated with his two brothers-in-law.

-The political situation in the Northern Netherlands in 1593 was such that Jodocus seemed to be justified in establishing himself in Amsterdam, where so many Antwerp printers, publishers, and engravers had gone.
+The political situation in the Northern Netherlands in 1593 was such that Jodocus seemed justified in establishing himself in Amsterdam, where many Antwerp printers, publishers, and engravers had gone.
 In this new centre of cartography, Jodocus Hondius set up his business “In de Wackere Hondt” (in the vigilant dog), this name being an allusion to his birthplace and name.
-Here he engraved many maps and published atlases and many other works such as his continuation of Gerard Mercator’s Atlas.
+He engraved many maps and published atlases and many other works, such as his continuation of Gerard Mercator’s Atlas.

 He suddenly passed away in February 1612.
-The publishing firm of Jodocus Hondius was continued by his widow; later on by his two sons Jodocus Jr., and Henricus, and by his son-in-law, J. Janssonius.
+The publishing firm of Jodocus Hondius was continued by his widow, later on, by his two sons, Jodocus Jr. and Henricus, and by his son-in-law, J. Janssonius.

 Jodocus Hondius II (1594-1629) & Henricus Hondius (1597-1651)

-After the father’s death, the widow with her seven children continued publishing the atlases under the name of Jodocus Hondius till 1620.
+After the father’s death, the widow and her seven children continued publishing the atlases under the name of Jodocus Hondius till 1620.
 The firm was reinforced by the very welcome help of Joannes Janssonius (1588-1664), who married 24-year-old Elisabeth Hondius in 1612.
-After 1619 Mercator’s Atlas was published under the name of Henricus Hondius.
+After 1619, Mercator’s Atlas was published under the name of Henricus Hondius.

 One of the most dramatic events in the early history of commercial cartography in Amsterdam was the sale of Jodocus Hondius Jr.’s copper plates to Willem Jansz.
 Blaeu in 1629, the year of his death.
-At least 34 plates, from which Jodocus II had printed single-sheet maps for his own benefit, passed into the hands of his great competitor.
+At least 34 plates, from which Jodocus II had printed single-sheet maps for his benefit, passed into the hands of his great competitor.
 Immediately after that, his brother, Henricus, and Joannes Janssonius ordered the engraving of identical plates.

-During a long period, Henricus devoted all his energy to the publication of the Atlas.
-He saw its growth up to, and including, the fourth part in 1646; after that, his name does not figure any more on the title-pages.
-After 1638, the title of the Atlas was changed to Atlas Novus; it was mainly carried on by Joannes Janssonius.
+Henricus devoted all his energy to publishing the Atlas for an extended period.
+He saw its growth up to and including the fourth part in 1646; after that, his name no longer figures on the title pages.
+After 1638, the title of the Atlas was changed to Atlas Novus; Joannes Janssonius mainly carried it on.

 The competition with the Blaeu's dates from 1630.
-In 1630, Willem Janszoon (=Blaeu) made the first attack with his Atlantis Appendix.
-In 1635, Blaeu completed his Theatrum orbis terrarum in two volumes with texts in French, Latin, Dutch, and German, which prompted Henricus Hondius to speed up the enlargement of his Atlas.
+In 1630, Willem Janszoon (=Blaeu) first attacked with his Atlantis Appendix.
+In 1635, Blaeu completed his Theatrum Orbis Terrarum in two volumes with French, Latin, Dutch, and German texts, prompting Henricus Hondius to speed up the enlargement of his Atlas.

 back

-Asia Recens Summa Cura Delineata
+Asia Recens Summa Cura Delineata.

 Item Number: 19514 Authenticity Guarantee